-Visitors to the Bonsai collection are treated to an ever-changing display of one of the largest and finest public masterpiece bonsai collections in the United States.
-Started in 1968 with personal trees donated by the late Bob Watson, the bonsai holdings now number in the hundreds, representing many different species, styles and sizes, from centuries-old twisted junipers to majestic pines, stately elm forests, and more.
+Visitors to the Bonsai Collection are treated to an ever-changing display of one of the largest and finest public masterpiece collections in the United States.
+Started in 1968 with trees donated by the late Bob Watson, the bonsai holdings now number in the hundreds, representing many different species, styles, and sizes, from centuries-old twisted junipers to majestic pines, stately elm forests, and more.

 History of Bonsai

 Known as penjing in China, miniature trees can be found in Chinese scroll art, poetry, and even mythology dating as far back as the Eastern Han dynasty (25–221 A.D.).
 Tomb paintings from the Tang dynasty (618–907 A.D.) portray attendants carrying potted trees.
 Buddhist monks from China introduced miniature trees to Japan sometime around the 13th century.
 There the art form became highly formalized, reaching its peak in the 17th and 18th centuries.
 Bonsai gained worldwide exposure—and fashionable acclaim—at the Paris World Exposition in 1900.

 The Huntington collection is spread throughout two serene courtyards, with trees set on pedestals against a backdrop of handcrafted fence treatments.
 The two courtyards are linked by the Harry Hirao Suiseki Court, which features a collection of American suiseki, or viewing stones (expressive stones of special shape, color, and texture), that visitors are encouraged to touch.
 Within the upper bonsai court, a water feature provides a calming backdrop for the smallest bonsai in our collection, the shohin, or trees under 8 inches tall.